agkozak/agkozak-zsh-prompt/README.md

 - v3.2.1 (May 6, 2019)
     - For Zsh v5.0.2, `subst-async` now works correctly, but `usr1` will be used as the default async method, as it should be slightly faster.
 - v3.2.0 (February 28, 2019)
     - By default, a space precedes the Git branch status indicator.
-The space can now be eliminated by setting `AGKOZAK_BRANCH_STATUS_SEPARATOR=''`, or changed to another character or characters (e.g. `AGKOZAK_BRANCH_STATUS_SEPARATOR='--'`).
+The space can now be eliminated by setting `AGKOZAK_BRANCH_STATUS_SEPARATOR=''`, or changed to another character or characters (e.g., `AGKOZAK_BRANCH_STATUS_SEPARATOR='--'`).
 - v3.1.0 (February 5, 2019)
     - The array `AGKOZAK_PROMPT_CHAR` allows the user to specify prompt characters for regular user, superuser, and `vi` command mode.
     - Setting `AGKOZAK_COLORS_PROMPT_CHAR` can change the color of the prompt character.